agdolla/WeMeet/README.md

 <br/>

 * push notification is not working properly when there is new notification
-* check of PostFeedItem can replace ProfileRecentPostItem, same for activity
+* check if PostFeedItem can replace ProfileRecentPostItem, same for activity
 * activity detail comment should be descending sorted according to timestamp
 * fix naming (check again)
 * study the new react router